Anatta336/driven-decals/README.md

 * **_DiffuseAlpha** Used for the preview image when working on a *DecalAsset* and to generate thumbnails.
 * **_Bounds** Defines which region of the texture(s) will be used by this decal.

-These properties are highly recommended as certain features will not work without them, but the system as a whole will cope if they're missing:
+These properties are recommended as certain features will not work without them, but the system as a whole will cope if they're missing:
 * **_Opacity** Float in range 0 to 1 to uniformly fade out the decal, with 0 being hidden.
 * **_FlipU** Boolean intended to flip the texture region in the U axis.
 The *Decal UV* subgraph can do this for you.
 * **_FlipV** Boolean intended to flip the texture region in the V axis.
 The *Decal UV* subgraph can do this for you.